 Providence Spring – A Miracle At Andersonville

 Indeed, there weren’t many worse places a soldier could wind up than Andersonville.
 Even the journey there was hard.
 In an overcrowded train racing over torn up tracks, some prisoners didn’t even survive it.
 The ones that lived had little better to look forward to.
-Once those wooden doors slammed shut behind them, they were in a whole other world.
+Once those wooden doors slammed shut behind them, they found themselves in a whole other world.

 All of that, combined with the brutal antics of Commandant Captain Wirz and his Georgia guards, meant prisoners only lasted a few months in Andersonville.
 This was especially true as the summer months wore on, and the heat took its toll.
-Mountains of bodies piled up in the dead house, and the hospital was overwhelmed with malnourished, dying prisoners.
+Mountains of bodies piled up in the dead house, and the hospital got overwhelmed with malnourished, dying prisoners.

 Then, there came a miracle.

 Prisoner John McElroy wrote – “…the camp was astonished beyond measure to discover that…a large bold spring had burst out…about midway between the swamp and the summit of the hill.
 It poured out its grateful flood of pure, sweet water in apparently exhaustless quantity.
 To the many who looked in wonder upon it, it seemed as truly a heaven-wrought miracle as when Moses’ enchanted rod smote the parched earth in Sinai’s desert waste…”

-On that hot summer day in 2016, I made my own visit to the prison, and beheld the miracle water source of 1864.
-Indeed, the cool water still bubbles, and visitors are allowed to bottle some to take home with them.
+On that hot summer day in 2016, I made my own visit to the prison, and I beheld the miracle water source of 1864.
+Indeed, the cool water still bubbles, and visitors are allowed to bottle some to take home with them (although you are highly discouraged from drinking it – what counted as sanitary back then is not as much so today).
 I could hear the words of John McElroy as I dipped my hands in the refreshing water.
 He said of the spring – “When I hear of people bringing water for baptismal purposes from the Jordan, I say in my heart, how much more would I value… the divine flow from that low sandhill in Western Georgia.”

 All of that sadness still hangs in the air at Andersonville.
 You can feel it when you walk by the stone-cold monuments in the burning hot prairie.
-You can hear it in the thirsty grass that crunches under your feet.
+You can hear it in the thirsty grass crunching under your feet.
 It’s all so heavy with tragedy.
 Until you kneel at the banks of Providence Spring, and let a miracle run over your fingers.

 “This Was Andersonville” – J. McElroy